 Russia’s Covid-19 vaccine developers claim 95% effectiveness

-Country and foreign partners plan to make enough to inoculate 500 million people next year
+Country and foreign partners plan to make enough to inoculate 500m people next year

 A volunteer is injected with a dose of Russia’s Covid-19 vaccine, Sputnik V.